steveworld/search/README.md

 # Cloudera Search

-Cloudera Search is [Apache Solr](http://lucene.apache.org/solr/) integrated with CDH, including Apache Lucene, Apache SolrCloud, Apache Flume, Apache Hadoop MapReduce and Apache Tika.
+Cloudera Search is [Apache Solr](http://lucene.apache.org/solr/) integrated with CDH, including Apache Lucene, Apache SolrCloud, Apache Flume, Apache Hadoop MapReduce & HDFS, and Apache Tika.
 Cloudera Search also includes valuable integrations that make searching more scalable, easy to use, and optimized for both near-real-time and batch-oriented indexing.

 ## Maven Modules